 A Scout with a permanent physical or mental disability or a disability expected to last more than two years or beyond the 18th birthday and who is unable to complete all of the requirements for Scout, Tenderfoot.
 Second Class, or First Class rank may,. with his or her parent or guardian, submit a request to the council advancement committee to complete alternative requirements.
 Below are the procedures for applying for alternative requirements.
 To help facilitate this process, use the Individual Scout Advancement Plan, No. 512-936, which can be found at www.scouting.org/advancement.
 For more detailed information about alternative requirements, see the Guide to Advancement.

-- Do As Many Standard Requirements As Possible.
-Before applying for alternative requirements a Scout must complete as many of the existing requirements as possible
+- Do As Many Existing Requirements As Possible.
+Before applying for alternative requirements, as many of the existing requirements must be completed as possible.

 - Prepare a Request for Alternative Requirements.
-Once the Scout has done his or her best to the limit of the Scout's abilities and resources, the unit leader or a troop committee member submits to the council advancement committee a written request for alternative requirements for Scout, Tenderfoot, Second Class, or First Class ranks.
+Once the Scout's best has been done to the limit of the Scout's abilities and resources, the unit leader or a troop committee member submits to the council advancement committee a written request for alternative requirements for Scout, Tenderfoot, Second Class, or First Class ranks.
 It must show what has been completed and suggest the alternatives for those requirements the Scout cannot do.

 - The Advancement Committee Reviews the Request.
 The council advancement committee reviews the request, utilizing the expertise of professionals involved with youth who have special needs.
-To make a fair determination, the committee may want to interview the Scout, his or her parent or guardian>, and the unit leader.
+To make a fair determination, the committee may want to interview the Scout, the Scout's parents(s) or guardian(s), and the unit leader.
 The committee's decision is then recorded and delivered to the Scout and the unit leader.

 (NOTE: The substitution of "trip" for "hike" in the footnote to Second Class requirement 1b does NOT require the procedure listed above.
 That substitution may be permitted by the unit leaders based on their understanding of the Scout's physical condition. )